keldefrawy/keldefrawy.github.io/pubs.md

 # 2023

-65- Sam Dittmer, Karim Eldefrawy, Stephane Graham-Lengrand, Steve Lu, Vitor Pereira, Rafail Ostrovsky "Boosting the Performance of High-Assurance Cryptography: Parallel Execution and Optimizing Memory Access in Formally-Verified Line-Point Zero-Knowledge", under review.
+65- Sam Dittmer, Karim Eldefrawy, Stephane Graham-Lengrand, Steve Lu, Vitor Pereira, Rafail Ostrovsky "Boosting the Performance of High-Assurance Cryptography: Parallel Execution and Optimizing Memory Access in Formally-Verified Line-Point Zero-Knowledge", to appear in proceedings of the 30th ACM Conference on Computer and Communications Security (CCS).
 [PDF]